openweave/openweave-core/doc/STYLE_GUIDE.md

 icons.

-> You are not required to use these icons, but we may ask to insert them during the review process, in order to tie content together across the documentation site.
+> You are not required to use these icons, but we may ask to insert them during the review process, in order to visually tie concepts together across the documentation site.

 Example: https://openweave.io/guides/tools#weave-heartbeat

-To use these icons in your content, so that they render on the openweave.io documentation site, surround one of the supported keywords with semicolons.
-The word can be upper or lowercase.
+To use these icons in your content, so that they render on the openweave.io documentation site, surround one of the supported keywords with an underscore+asterisk combo.

 For example:

-*   ;Echo;
-*   ;heartbeat;
+<div>_*Echo*_</div>
+<div>_*heartbeat*_</div>

+The keyword can be upper or lowercase.
+Use of this format with unsupported keywords merely renders the text in italics.

 See the **OpenWeave Tools** page for an example of this: